 The variety of things to do in Dunedin New Zealand is only surpassed by the city’s varying reputations.
 Depending on who you are, the city’s name will conjure up different images.
-Horticulturists know Dunedin is New Zealand’s garden city.
-Photographers understand why many consider it the country’s most beautiful city.
+Horticulturists think of the city’s many gardens.
 University students either know it for exceptional educational opportunities or as the country’s party capital.
 People of Scottish descent think of Dunedin as a far away bit of home.
 The wildlife fascinates zoologists, while ornithologists know it as a home to many rare and endangered birds.
+Photographers appreciate the city’s overall beauty.

 Dunedin’s Scottish roots influence education, religion, and local colour, but its natural beauty is what makes this city so special.
 An ever-changing landscape filled with rare and endangered wildlife kept us enchanted, while we soaked in some of the history and feasted on the culinary excellence.
 Dunedin is home to the world’s steepest street, rarest penguin, and a plethora of claims to fame.
 A former gold rush destination, Dunedin was once New Zealand’s largest city by population.
 Today, it stands at number 5, with Auckland as the largest.
 Dunedin is worth a visit.